Looking Back to Get Ahead in the New Year

 B2B businesses that sell to wholesalers or via distributors may have some special considerations.
 As noted above, their sales may not be related to holidays at all, but rather to quarterly budget deadlines and procurement cycles.
 Also, many businesses have reduced spending in the face of ongoing economic uncertainty, which means they need to find creative ways to increase revenues.

-Two digital strategies businesses may want to consider in 2022 are:
+Two digital strategies that businesses may want to consider in 2022 are:

-- Upgrading their online experience: Since existing customers account for more than 75 percent of annual revenue for B2B organizations, it is crucial to set up an intuitive site that allows business buyers to engage and purchase online – with or without help from a sales rep. Key features you’ll need for B2B selling include customer-specific product catalogs and pricing, online price quotes and configuration, automated approval workflows, and support for seller assisted shopping.
-You can learn more about key considerations for online B2B commerce from our B2B Commerce Best Practices During COVID-19 — and Beyond blog post.
+1. Upgrading their online experience: Since existing customers account for more than 75% of annual revenue for B2B organizations, it is crucial to set up an intuitive site that allows business buyers to engage and purchase online – with or without help from a sales rep. Key features you’ll need for B2B selling include customer-specific product catalogs and pricing, online price quotes and configuration, automated approval workflows, and support for seller-assisted shopping.

 Taking Action